Characterizing the powerset by a complete (Scott) sentence: Powersets

 By theorem \ref{loofsizekappa+} we have to consider two cases.
 If $\kappa^+\in\homch$ the result is immediate from theorem \ref{baumgartner}.
-If this is not the case, then there must be a complete sentence $\phi_0$ in a language that contains a unary predicate $P$ and a binary predicate $<$ such that if $\N\models\phi_0$, then \begin{itemize} \item $|\N|\le\kappa^+$, \item $(P^\N,<^\N)$ is a dense linear ordering without endpoints that has size $\le\kappa^+$ and \item for every $m\in P^\N$, the initial segment $\{m_1|m_1<^\N m\}$ has size $\le\kappa$. \end{itemize} Moreover, there is a certain model $\N$ for which equality holds true in all the above properties.
-For such an $\N$, it holds that if $\{m_{\alpha}|\alpha<\kappa\}\subset\N$ is an increasing $<^\N$-sequence, it can't be cofinal.
-We will use this later in the proof.
+If this is not the case, then there exists a countable model $\M$ as in part (2) of theorem \ref{loofsizekappa+}.
+I.e. if $\phi_0$ is the Scott sentence of $\M$, then the language of $\phi_0$ contains a unary predicate $P$ and a binary predicate $<$ and if $\N$ is any model of $\phi_0$, then \begin{enumerate} \item[(a)] $|\N|\le\kappa^+$, \item[(b)] $(P^\N,<^\N)$ is a dense linear ordering without endpoints that has size $\le\kappa^+$ and \item[(c)] for every $m\in P^\N$, the initial segment $\{m_1\in P^\N|m_1<^\N m\}$ has size $\le\kappa$. \end{enumerate} Moreover, there is a certain model $\N$ for which equality holds true in all the above properties.

+\begin{definition} For the rest of the proof, fix $\M$ and $\phi_0$ as in part (2) of theorem \ref{loofsizekappa+}, and fix $\N$ that makes equality true for (a),(b) and (c) above.
+Let $\tau$ be the signature of $\phi_0$ and it follows that $\tau\supset\{P,<\}$. \end{definition}

+The following is immediate from the definition of $\N$ and it will be used later in the proof.